GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

 - The workflow to set up is Go to page
-- Select the index of the login screen as the Destination and you are good to go.
+- Select the index of the login screen as Destination and you are good to go.

 ![bg right w:550px](images/2022-11-13-17-53-59.png)